 No late materials will be accepted.
 Applications are not accepted for mid-year matriculation for this degree program.

 After initial screening to insure that applications are complete, they will be reviewed in February by Art Department Faculty.
 A selection of applicants will be invited to interview by zoom with members of the Faculty in early March.
 Offers of admission, including financial support packages, will be extended to candidates by April 1.
 We expect to hear decisions from candidates by April 15.

 Applicants whose primary language is other than English must take either the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) test.
 For more information, please visit: https://www.gradadmissions.ucsc.edu/international-applicants

 UC Santa Cruz offers all MFA students basic support packages for 2 years with a minimum level of support equivalent to a 50% teaching assistantship.
-In total, this program —stipend, fees, tuition, GSHIP (insurance), etc. adds up to a minimum of $43,000 annually.
+This covers fees, tuition, GSHIP (insurance), and a stipend.
 Students need to apply for specific TA positions.

 The campus also currently offers an annual needs-based housing supplement of $2,500 for MFA students in good standing through the Office of Financial Aid until additional campus graduate student housing is available.

 Other forms of support may be available including fellowships, scholarships, and graduate student researcher positions.
 Please discuss these opportunities with the Art Department Graduate Advisor and/or Director of Graduate Studies after acceptance, and visit the graduate division’s financial aid page for more information: https://graddiv.ucsc.edu/financial-aid/index.html